StackVista/stackstate-docs/configure/topology/event-handlers.md

 ## Event handler functions

 Event handler functions are used to trigger an alert or action in a specific system outside of StackState.
 For example, an email or a POST to a webhook URL.
 A number of default event handler functions are included out of the box with StackState, or you can [create a custom event handler function](#create-a-custom-event-handler-function).
+The event handler functions included with StackState are described below:

+- **Email**: Send an email alert to a specified email address.
+Note that an [SMTP server must be configured](/configure/topology/configure-email-alerts.md) in StackState to send email alerts.
+- **HTTP webhook POST**: Send an HTTP POST request to a specified URL.
+- **Slack**: Send a notification to a specified Slack webhook URL.
+- **SMS**: Send an SMS alert (MessageBird) to a specified phone number.

 ## Create a custom event handler function